Latest press releases

 Did you know...?

-The International Trade of Services by Mode of Supply (MoS) is a structural statistic analysed and summarised annually which takes a global perspective to make an estimate of the value of international trade in services supplied by the four modes recognised by the General Agreement on Trade of Services (GATS) of the World Trade Organisation (WTO): Mode1 (M1): Cross border supply; Mode2 (M2): Consumption abroad (or in Spain); Mode3 (M3): Commercial presence; and Mode4 (M4): Presence of natural persons.
+The International Supply of Services by Modes of Supply (MoS) is a structural statistic analysed and summarised annually which takes a global perspective to make an estimate of the value of international trade in services supplied by the four modes recognised by the General Agreement on Trade of Services (GATS) of the World Trade Organisation (WTO): Mode1 (M1): Cross border supply; Mode2 (M2): Consumption abroad (or in Spain); Mode3 (M3): Commercial presence; and Mode4 (M4): Presence of natural persons.

 In addition, MoS also includes estimates of distribution services supplied by wholesalers and retailers of international trade in goods using M1 and M3.